 While preserving our historic roots, we continue to pursue innovation and technology in our mission to equip the community.
 In 2010 and 2011, the Library adopted new systems software and also integrated into the two largest resource sharing programs in the state: the Marmot Network and Prospector.
 Through these two programs, the CCU community gained access to over 30 million books and resources.
 In 2015, the library also joined Mobius, a consortium of libraries in Missouri who share resources and this is a significant partnership because numerous Mobius libraries are at schools of theology.

-In 2021, our collection boasts over 806,000 books, e-books, streaming music and video along with over 70,000 online journals.
-Four librarians and two staff members serve our community and they are often commended by students for their knowledge and dedication.
+In 2022, our collection boasts over 806,000 books, e-books, streaming music and video along with over 70,000 online journals.
+Additionally, in 2022 the library won the Association of Christian Librarians' Award for Excellence in Innovation for its Book A Librarian program.
+Four librarians and three staff members serve our community and they are often commended by students for their knowledge and dedication.

 Address: 8787 W. Alameda Ave.
 Lakewood, CO 80226 Phone: 303-963-3250 Email: firstname.lastname@example.org